Trump contradicts top aide, says border wall stance has not 'evolved'

 White House chief of staff John Kelly told Hispanic lawmakers during a Wednesday meeting that some of Trump's immigration views during the campaign were "uninformed," according to reports in the Washington Post and New York Times.

-Kelly elaborated in an interview later with Fox News, saying that the Republican president's views have evolved."
+Kelly, in an interview later with Fox News, said the Republican president's views have evolved.

-In an apparent rebuke of Kelly, Trump wrote on Twitter on Thursday: "The Wall is the Wall, it has never changed or evolved from the first day I conceived of it."
+In an apparent rebuke of Kelly, Trump tweeted on Thursday: "The Wall is the Wall, it has never changed or evolved from the first day I conceived of it."

 The border wall stands at the center of a congressional struggle to overhaul immigration before the March expiration of a program protecting so-called "Dreamers" - immigrants who were brought to the country illegally as children.